antoniodicoratoinfodev/VoidReach-CRM-Calendar-Task-Note-for-desktop-Windows-MacOS-Linux/README.md

 - Edit title, date, start time, end time, color, and description.
 - Move tasks vertically to change their time.
 - Move tasks horizontally between days in Week view.
 - Resize a task from its lower edge.
+The lower-edge grab area remains easy to target for short tasks and provides visual resize feedback.
+- Releasing a resize updates the task end time and duration immediately across Calendar, Tasks, the agenda, and saved workspace data.
 - Delete a selected task with the keyboard or from the task dialog.
 - Marked-complete tasks are visually distinguished.
 - Available colors: Blue, Red, Green, Yellow, Orange, and Purple.